rayallll/memo_minder_gamfied_task_manage_web/README.md

 A student life website for universities and colleges.

 ## Project Description
+- **Project Type**:<br>
-- **Project Type**: Master School Project in University of Waterloo ECE 651 - gamified task management platform.
+Master School Project in University of Waterloo ECE 651 - gamified task management platform.
+- **Project Motivations**:<br>
-- **Project Motivations**: MemoMinder was developed to address the lack of robust motivational mechanisms in existing task management tools.
+MemoMinder was developed to address the lack of robust motivational mechanisms in existing task management tools.
 By integrating gamification and social interaction, the goal was to create a more engaging and enjoyable experience for users, helping them improve productivity and build healthy habits.

 ## Project Summary
 - **Completed Functionalities**:. <br>